ThinPotato/myPacketReader/README.md

 change the variable pcap = dpkt.pcap.reader(/your/pcap/directory/here)

 # Summary
+## General Approach
+This program uses a dictionary to store all unique flows as defined by "the tuple: (source port, source IP address, destination port, destination IP address.)"
+However, while there may be six flows total, we are mostly only interested in the SENDER's (130.245.145.12) perspective.
+For this reason, flows initiated by the RECIEVER (128.208.2.198) are still outputted, but are not counted in the flow count, are denoted differently, and less information is displayed.

+For each of these flows, every packet is stored in a list, that list is parsed through, and the below algorithms are employed to present relavent information.

 ## Algorithm in part (A)
 In order to estimat the congestion window, I have an assumed starting size of 1.
 Every time a packet is not detected as a retransmission, that value is increased by 1.
 For every retransmission due to any reason, it is divided by 2, with any decimal values dropped.